ray-project/ray/doc/source/iter.rst

 **Parallel Iterators**: You can create a ``ParIterator`` object from an existing set of items, range of numbers, set of iterators, or set of worker actors.
-Ray will create a worker actor for each shard of the iterator:
+Ray will create a worker actor that produces the data for each shard of the iterator:

 .. code-block:: python